CliffChurgin/elementor-developers-docs/src/theme-conditions/condition-structure.md

 <Badge type="tip" vertical="top" text="Elementor Pro" /> <Badge type="warning" vertical="top" text="Advanced" />

 Each condition needs to have a few basic settings, such as a unique name and label.
 In addition, a condition should be assigned to a group.
-A condition could have sub conditions.
-The final, and most important, is the check method that checks whether the condition complies to certain set of predefined rules.
+A condition could have subconditions.
+The final, and most important, is the check method that checks whether the condition complies with a set of predefined rules.

 ## Theme Condition Class